SuprDewd/www.akc.is/cv.md

 *  Organizer of the combinatorics seminar at Reykjavik University, 2006--2010
 *  Member of the hiring committee (RU) for postdoc positions in 2008
 *  Member of the hiring committee (RU) for postdoc positions in 2009
+*  Member of the International Student Recruitment Group at Strathclyde since 2012
+*  PhD selector (admissions officer) at CIS Strathclyde since July 2011

 ## Doctoral students supervised